fannarfreyr/Hierarchical-Vehicle-Classification-Group-44/experiment_log.md

 4. Internal Consistency:   95.26% (How often heads agree)

-### Notes from Gemini
+### Notes for report
 1. The "Ceiling" was Shattered (Make Acc: 85% $\to$ 92%)Remember how in Phase 3 we were worried that "Make Accuracy" was stuck at 85%?Hypothesis: We thought the ResNet backbone had hit its capacity.Correction: It wasn't capacity; it was overfitting.
 The model had memorized the "clean" images perfectly but failed on slight variations.
 Data Augmentation forced it to learn robust features (like the shape of a grille regardless of angle), which instantly unlocked that extra 7% accuracy.
-2. The "Free Lunch" (Model Acc: +8.45%)You gained nearly 8.5% accuracy on the hardest task without changing your architecture or training longer.
+2. The "Free Lunch" (Model Acc: +8.45%): We gained nearly 8.5% accuracy on the hardest task without changing the architecture or training longer.
 This demonstrates why Data Augmentation is standard practice in Deep Learning: it converts "memorization" into "generalization."
-3. Consistency Improved Automatically (90% $\to$ 95%)Interestingly, your consistency error was cut in half (from ~10% to ~5%).Why?
+3. Consistency Improved Automatically (90% $\to$ 95%)Interestingly, the consistency error was cut in half (from ~10% to ~5%).Why?
 When the model is more confident and robust about the image features, its two heads naturally agree more often.
 The "confused" cases (where Head 1 says Ford and Head 2 says Civic) usually happen on "weird" images.
 Augmentation made the model less confused by "weird" images.

 ### Notes
 Training finished.
 Logged curves, confusion matrix, sample image.